OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-staking.md

 ## ✅ What’s next?

 You're almost done!
-Time to check your understanding with a quiz.
+Time put your knowledge into practice with a **hands-on activity**.

 ---